This article explores how to recognize and treat genital psoriasis.

 - tight-fitting clothes

 According to The National Psoriasis Foundation, at least 10 percent of people inherit one or more genes that could eventually lead to psoriasis.
-Only 2-3 percent of the population develops the disease but one-third of people with psoriasis have a family member that also has the disease.

 Psoriasis triggers include: